brod4910/LanguageTranslation/README.md

 Another realization is that some of the gates more notably the hidden and cell state gates use the hadamard product.
 Instead of using the dot product we want to do an entry-wise product when computing the result

+(12/27/2017)
-(12/27) After further analysis I have come to the conclusion that the LSTM cell should know nothing about the input until it does the forward pass.
+After further analysis I have come to the conclusion that the LSTM cell should know nothing about the input until it does the forward pass.
 The only time it will know anything about the input is when we intialize the LSTM cell.
 This way there is no confusion about the dimensions.

 After further testing I have realized what each dimension of each matrix in the LSTM cell should be.
-Example code is in the test.py located in tests/.
+Example code is in the test.py located in tests.

+(1/3/2018)
+Need to derive the gradients by hand or I will not understand the implementation in code.

+I am suspicious of my code, since I am currently not storing the hidden states of the previous time steps.
+Meaning that I cannot compute the gradients of the hidden states at the previous time steps.

+I also need to store the outputs of the model, so that I can compute the respective gradients.